AnaLinsDev/my-agenda-app/README.md

 - i18n
 - Tailwind CSS
 - Zustand
-- IndexedDB (idb)
+- Fetch with cookies

 <hr />

 ## Features
+- Auth - Sign in, sign up and logout user using cookies
-- List weekly tasks
+- List user weekly tasks
 - Navigate between weeks (previous and next)
 - Filter tasks by status and category
 - Create new tasks